 Humans operating on any level of the IQ spectrum are bound by the same limits on perception created by our cognition.
-These biases steer the behavior of mankind toward patterns that can be used to the advantage of traders active in the stock market.
+These biases steer the behavior of mankind toward patterns that can be used to the advantage of traders active in the stock market, (patterns such as the Dead Cat Bounce).
 Dozens of these tendencies have been measured by scientists, but today let’s discuss one bias in particular that keeps us grounded tightly in what we know: the anchor bias.

 Download a PDF version of this post as PDF.